JGutierrez5/JGutierrezK8Demo/README.md

 # JGutierrezK8Demo
-My own minikube mounting for MongoDB
+My own minikube mounting for MongoDB, More information in the README file